+The PE department aims to raise the aspirations of young people of all abilities and every social background by educating them to the highest measurable standards by providing them with a varied rich diet of activities and experiences.
 Life skills such as leadership, problem solving, organisation and willingness to learn are developed continuously in PE.
-We provide opportunities for students to participate in different roles, such as performers, leaders, umpires and coaches, which provides the opportunity for students to plan, perform and evaluate allowing students to work both independently and as part of a team.
+We provide opportunities for pupils to participate in different roles, such as performers, leaders and officials, which provides the opportunity for pupils to plan, perform and evaluate independently and as part of a team.

-We have excellent facilities on our academy site and the facilities we share share with Eastbourne Sports Complex.
+We have excellent facilities on our academy site and some we share with Eastbourne Sports Complex.
 Our facilities include:

-Students will be assessed in each sport / activity they participate in.
-Students are assessed in three areas; performance, knowledge and understanding and evaluating and improving.
-Students will be given a holistic overall grade.
+Pupils will be assessed in each sport / activity they participate in.
+Pupils are assessed in four areas; performance, knowledge and understanding, leadership and mindset.
+Pupils will be given a holistic overall grade.

-In Year 10 all students will take an examination PE subject; GCSE PE or BTEC Sport.
-Students will receive 1 double lesson (100 minutes) and 1 single lesson (50 minutes) per week.
-The course the students take will depend upon their performance during their time in KS3 PE.
+All pupils take an examination course in PE.
+This is either GCSE Dance or BTEC Sport.
+Pupils in Year 9 & 10 will receive 1 double practical lesson (100 minutes) and 1 single theory lesson (50 minutes) per week.

-BTEC Sport has 2 compulsary units; Unit 1 - Fitness for Sport and Exercise (Exam) and Unit 2 - Practical Sports Performance (Controlled Assessment).
+BTEC Sport has 2 compulsory units; Unit 1 - Fitness for Sport and Exercise (Exam) and Unit 2 - Practical Sports Performance (Controlled Assessment).
 Unit 1 is computer based exam.
 It is worth 25% of the final marks for the course.
 Unit 2 involves the students performing in 2 sports and completing controlled assessments on these two sports.
 This is also worth 25% of the final grade.
 The students must also complete two more units, each worth 25% of the final grade.
-These will be selected based not eh strengths of the group and can include; leading an event, personal training, sports phycology and sports physiology.
+These will be selected based on the strengths of the group and can include; leading an event, personal training, sports psychology and sports physiology.

-We have an extensive range of extra curricular clubs running at St Aidan's.
-Activities offered are seasonal and will vary through out the year.
-We offer morning clubs, lunch time clubs and after school clubs.
+We have an extensive range of PE Enrichments at St Aidan's.
+Clubs offered are seasonal and will vary throughout the year.
+We offer lunch time basketball and after school clubs.

 Practices are open to all pupils.
-Fixtures are organised for students to represent the academy in inter school matches, area and national competitions.
-A full fixture link is available on the website and is regularly updated when new fixtures are confirmed.
+Fixtures are organised for teams to represent the academy in inter school matches, area and national competitions.

-Events that we attend and compete in throughout the year include; Boys and Girls Football local and county leagues and tournaments, Girls Netball (all years), Girls and Boys KS3 Cricket tournaments, Town Athletics (all years), Indoor athletics (KS3), Girls Rounders (all years), Town Cross Country (all years), Town Dance festival (all Years), Secondary School games (KS3), Boy Basketball (all years).
+Events that we attend and compete in throughout the year include; Boys and Girls Football local and county leagues and tournaments, Girls Netball (all years), Rugby festivals, Cricket tournaments, Town Athletics (all years), Indoor athletics (KS3), Girls Rounders (all years), Town Cross Country (all years), Town Dance festival (all Years), Secondary School games (KS3), Basketball (all years) and Kabaddi.

 Monday 14:50 - 16:30

-Year 10 BTEC Sport Catchup / Revision (ACY)
+BTEC Sport Intervention / Revision – Mrs Cowley

 Wednesday 14:50 - 16:30